 Another common practice is known as the 16/8 split, in which you eat for eight hours and fast for 16.

-To help your body go deeper into ketosis, you may want to consider extending your fasting window.
-For example, if you’re fasting for 12 hours, try extending that to 14 hours.
-Many people opt to skip breakfast as it overlaps with their fasting window, and choose to have their first meal later in the day.
+You may want to extend your fasting window to help your body go deeper into ketosis.
+For example, if you're fasting for 12 hours, try extending that to 14 hours.
+Many people opt to skip breakfast as it overlaps with their fasting window and choose to have their first meal later in the day.

 Exercise More

-There is some evidence supporting the idea that exercise can increase ketone production.
-If you’ve not reached ketosis by restricting your carbohydrate intake, practicing intermittent fasting, and have tried logging your meals to see if a certain food may be the culprit, exercise may be helpful.
+There's some evidence supporting the idea that exercise can increase ketone production.
+If you haven’t been successful in reaching ketosis by restricting your carbohydrate intake, practicing intermittent fasting, or logging meals to identify potential food culprits, exercise may be helpful for you.

 How Does Exercise Affect Ketone Levels?